CloudRack-Development/wordpress-sellix-plugin-and-node-backend/README.md

 ## Getting Started

-You will need Node.js running for the backend to work and a way to expose the backend API publicly as locally will not work unless you are able to route your traffic.
+You will need Node.js running for the backend to work and a way to expose the backend API publicly as locally will not work unless you can route your traffic.

 ### Setting Up The Backend